Hotiraripha/Hoti-s-World/README.md

 Constructive criticism welcome!
 I also will not help with pirated copies!
 Buy the game on sale if you do not have it yet!

-4K 60 demonstration playlist, if more videos are made, you will see them there.
+4K 60 demonstration playlist, if more videos are made, you will see them there(https://www.youtube.com/watch?v=2MBES1xmNwE&list=PLye_Kvp5j0zfS58miIqGY94u57WmKmLVR&pp=gAQBiAQB).